apexskier/dotfiles/macos/defaults/README.md

 [`write.sh`](./write.sh) runs through plist files and generates and executes defaults commands to apply the settings to your computer.

 [`read.sh`](./write.sh) runs through plist files and updates any currently defined preferences in the file with what's on your computer.
-After running, verify changes in git before comitting.
+After running, verify changes in git before committing.

 [`clean.sh`](./clean.sh) runs through plist files and formats them (so `read.sh` generates clean diffs).